Euclideon/vaultclient/docs/UserGuide.md

   - Defaults to beside the Output file but should ideally be on a high speed local drive.
   - A lot of small files will be written here for a short period of time during conversion so make sure you have enough disk space to store the files, a good rule of thumb is that the temporary directory uses about as much space as the uncompressed raw inputs do as the points in the temporary files aren't compressed yet.
 - Continue processing after corrupt/incomplete data (where possible) [Defaults to Off]
-  - If corruption or incomplete data is detected during a conversion this setting will decide wheather the conversion gets cancelled (off) or continues, skipping the corrupted points.
+  - If corruption or incomplete data is detected during a conversion this setting will decide whether the conversion gets cancelled (off) or continues, skipping the corrupted points.
 - Point Resolution [Defaults to 0.01 and then source size]
-  - This settting determines the size of the points (in meters) in the pointcloud after conversion.
+  - This setting determines the size of the points (in meters) in the pointcloud after conversion.
   - It will attempt to find a good size based on the source data and can also be set manually by first checking the "Override" checkbox and then typing in the text field.
 - SRID [Defaults to 0]
   - The SRID is the Geotagged ID of the GIS zone for the exported model.